 Description: Some types of firmware output text onscreen in both graphics and text mode.
 This is typically unexpected as random text may appear over graphical images and cause UI corruption.
-Setting this option to true will discard all text output when console control is in a different mode from Text.
+Setting this option to true will discard all text output if console control is not in Text mode.